-	SIN Function in Excel is very simple and easy to use.
-Let understand the working of SIN in excel by some examples.
+The SIN function in Excel is very simple and easy to use.
+Let us understand the working of SIN in Excel by some examples.

 SIN in Excel Example #1

-Sine function in Excel has many real-life applications; it is widely used in architectures to calculate the heights and lengths of geometric figures.
-It is also used in GPS, optics, calculating trajectories, to find the shortest route based on latitude and longitude geographical location, radio broadcasting, etc. Even an electromagnetic wave is plotted as graph of sine and cosine function.
+The sine function in Excel has many real-life applications.
+For example, it is widely used in architecture to calculate the heights and lengths of geometric figures.
+It is also used in GPS, optics, calculating trajectories, finding the shortest route based on latitude and longitude geographical location, radio broadcasting, etc. Even an electromagnetic wave is plotted as a sine and cosine function graph.

-Suppose we have three right-angled triangles, given with their angles and length of one side and we need to calculate the length of the other two sides.
+Suppose we have three right-angled triangles, given their angles and the length of one side.
+Next, we need to calculate the length of the other two sides.

 We know, Sin Θ = opposite/hypotenuse

-So, opposite side length will be Sin Θ * hypotenuse
+So, the opposite side length will be Sin Θ * hypotenuse

-In Excel, the length of Opposite side (perpendicular side), will be calculated by the SIN formula
+In Excel, the length of the opposite side (perpendicular side) will be calculated by the SIN formula:

-For the third side (adjacent side), we have two methods – by using Pythagoras theorem or by again using the SIN in Excel function from other angles.
+We have two methods for the third side (adjacent side): using the Pythagoras theorem or using the SIN in Excel function from other angles.

-According to Pythagoras theorem, the sum of squares of two side of the right-angled triangle is equivalent to the square of the hypotenuse.
+According to the Pythagoras theorem, the sum of squares of two sides of the right-angled triangle is equivalent to the square of the hypotenuse.